Working in Riyadh

 The Kingdom of Saudi Arabia is transforming into one of the world’s most competitive economies and has long attracted workers from other countries.

-Expats working in Riyadh find themselves in the Saudi capital and a hub of commerce and industry.
-And as the city’s infrastructure expands, so do opportunities in banking, construction, engineering, IT and medicine.
+Expats working in Riyadh find themselves in the Saudi capital, a hub of commerce and industry.
+As the city’s infrastructure expands, so do opportunities in banking, construction, engineering, IT and medicine.

 Skilled expats are usually managed in a fair but controlled way, are paid well and rewarded for their efforts.

 Salaries in Saudi Arabia are usually similar to or greater than those paid in Western countries, and no personal income tax usually means great net income.
 Provisions for medical cover, car payments, education, paid annual leave and air tickets back home are frequently included in contract packages.

 The working week in Riyadh is Sunday to Thursday and employees are expected to work for between 40 and 48 hours in a week, depending on their employer.

 All expats need a sponsor to live or work in Riyadh.
 The sponsor acts as a type of guardian and guarantor for paperwork, including Saudi visa applications, opening a bank account, buying a car or renting accommodation.